durrjp/Boulder_Buddy/README.md

 ## To-do list:
 * Build out a true back-end using ASP.NET and SQL Server database
 * Build true authentication using (potentially) Firebase

+## Contact
+Feel free to add me on LinkedIn https://www.linkedin.com/in/durrjp/ or reach out with suggestions/questions via email durrjp1@gmail.com